mysteriumnetwork/documentation/content/developers/dvpntutorial.md

 ### Mysterium Node & Supervisor

 In the `src/electron/node/` we have `mysteriumNode.ts` and `supervisor.ts`.
-This is our IPC listeners that runs in Electron thread, and which will give our App posibility to run Node and Supervisor.
-We need this because our renderer process with our app has no access to the system, but electron process has.
+This is our IPC listeners that runs in the Electron thread, and which will give our App the possibility to run Node and Supervisor.
+We need this because our renderer process with our app has no access to the system, but the electron process has.

-We will communiate with them using IPC clients in `src/shared/ipc` folder.
+We will communicate with them using IPC clients in `src/shared/ipc` folder.

 In `mysteriumNode.ts` we have 3 IPC methods: start, stop and kill.
 If you need Import/Export identity methods you can find them [here](https://github.com/mysteriumnetwork/mysterium-vpn-desktop/blob/master/src/main/node/mysteriumNode.ts).